 • One-on-one internship coordination

-• Programming fees, such as tours, museums, theatre, office visits, networking events, mentee opportunities and more
+• Programming fees, such as tours, museums, theater, office visits, networking events, mentee opportunities and more

 NOT included in the program cost is money for entertainment, food or transportation.
 Travel to and from NYC is also the responsibility of the participants.